 Alice felt nauseous.

 Abruptly blue cracks began to crawl along Conta’s vitae starting from the Capricornians she’d bulleted through.
-The cracks crept back towards her at an alarming rate.
+The cracks crept back towards her slowly as if fighting an uphill battle.

 “Conta,” Gamma said tersely.